nebunebu/nix-config/modules/homeManager/desktop/README.md

 ## TODO

-- fix md tab to be 2 spaces in nvim
 - add better explanations of dropdowns
 - maybe consolidate firefox profiles to dropdowns or enable profile when dropdown is enabled
 - would be good to not have term dropdowns depend on term